JerichoJones/Old-STAK-Support-Guide/README.md

 6. If you resolved your issue please note what you did in the Issue ticket so others may benefit from your success!
 7. If you resolved your issue please close it.
 It would really help us out!

+Don't be _**that guy**_ and jump into an Issue with your isuue unless it is exactly the same.
+It just confuses the whole situation.

 ---

 # Issue with the execution of STAK